Olivo

 Initial Research Goals

-We can identify users trying to reach “financial independence” as those who are in their late teens to mid-twenties, finishing school and starting their career.
+Our target audience are those who are in their late teens to mid-twenties, finishing school and starting their career.

 User Empathy Map